Medically reviewed by Drugs.com. Last updated on May 7, 2022.

 The presence of other medical problems may affect the use of tbo-filgrastim.
 Make sure you tell your doctor if you have any other medical problems, especially:

 - Sickle cell disease (red blood cell disease), history—Use with caution.
 May make these conditions worse.

 Proper use of tbo-filgrastim

-A nurse or other trained health professional will give you tbo-filgrastim. tbo-filgrastim is given as a shot under your skin (usually in the abdomen, front of the middle thighs, upper outer areas of the buttocks, or upper back portion of the upper arms).
+A nurse or other trained health professional will give you tbo-filgrastim.
+It is given as a shot under your skin (usually in the abdomen, front of the middle thighs, upper outer areas of the buttocks, or upper back portion of the upper arms).

 You may be taught how to give tbo-filgrastim at home.
 Make sure you understand all of the instructions before giving yourself an injection.
 Use tbo-filgrastim only as directed by your doctor.
 Do not use more of it, do not use it more often, and do not use it for a longer time than your doctor ordered.

-tbo-filgrastim comes with patient instructions.
+Tbo-filgrastim comes with a patient information leaflet and patient instructions.
 Read and follow these instructions carefully.
 Ask your doctor if you have any questions about:

 - How to prepare the injection.